Food Waste, Climate Change and Hunger: A Vicious Cycle We Have the Power to Break

 What Can We Do?

 It might sound dire, but food waste in high-income countries is actually one of the easiest challenges to tackle.
-If we suddenly stopped wasting food, we’d cut global emissions by 8 percent.
-Even better, reversing food waste and loss trends would save enough food to feed 2 billion people .
-That’s more than twice the number of undernourished people across the globe.
+Reversing food waste and loss trends would save enough food to feed 2 billion people .
+That’s almost twice the number of undernourished people across the globe.

 In developed countries, most food waste happens at the consumer level.
 If we change our individual, collective and corporate level behavior (encourage retailers to think sustainably and reduce food waste, buy conscientiously, embrace imperfect fruits and veggies, etc.) we can save a lot of food from landfills.

 In the lower income countries where we do most of our work, food is almost never wasted.
 Instead, it’s lost during growing, harvesting and storage due to traditional tools and ineffective containers – issues we’re working on directly.
 If we could equip farmers across Africa with air-tight containers, for example, we could cut their food loss from 40% to less than 2%.
 You can learn more about how we’re tackling some of these problems head-on at our food waste hub.
 We’re also working to help vulnerable communities prepare for, recover from and build resilience to extreme weather events.